Prabhusabharish/Singapore-Resale-Flat-Prices-Predicting/README.md

 9. Streamlit Web Application :

-✔	Develop a user✔friendly web application using Streamlit that allows users to input details of a flat and obtain resale price predictions.
+✔	Develop a user-friendly web application using Streamlit that allows users to input details of a flat and obtain resale price predictions.

 11. Deployment on Render :